Skin Problems Center

 Skin problems in the elderly

 The skin undergoes many changes with aging, some of which increase the risk of skin disorders.
 Skin becomes thinner, less elastic, loses moisture, and tears more easily.
-Skin tears, ulcers, dry skin, eczema, and pruritus (itching) are more common in older people than in younger people.
+Skin tears, ulcers, dry skin, eczema, shingles, and pruritus (itching) are more common in older people than in younger people.
 Wounds are also slower to heal.
 Immune dysfunction is more common in the elderly, leading to increased rates of autoimmune skin diseases such as benign mucous membrane pemphigoid, bullous pemphigoid, paraneoplastic pemphigoid, and pemphigus vulgaris.

 Medical conditions and skin problems